matthew7j2014/pokemon-5e/campaign.md

 - Mewtwo will psychically slam the rescuer for attempting it (**2d8 + 5 psychic damage**, **CON save DC 16** or be stunned)
 - If successful: Eevee joins the party as a grateful ally
 - If failed: Eevee is moved out of reach, Wavelength taunts their failure

+**Wavelength's Dialogue - When Eevee is Rescued:**

+*Wavelength tilts her head, watching with clinical interest as the cage shatters and the Eevee scrambles to safety.*

+"Fascinating.
+Self-sacrifice for an unknown Pokémon.
+Is that instinct or learned behavior?" *She taps notes into her tablet, seemingly unconcerned.* "The empathy response is stronger than predicted.
+Mewtwo, let them have it—this data is far more valuable than one resistant specimen."

+*She looks up, smiling coldly.* "Besides, now we can observe how bonding with a traumatized subject affects your team's sync resistance.
+You've become part of the experiment whether you realize it or not."

+---

+**Environmental Combat - The Aether Eye Fragment:**

+**The Aether Eye Fragment:**
+- **Location**: Suspended in the center of the chamber in a web of cables and crystalline conduits
+- **Stats**: AC 16, 50 HP, Vulnerability to force damage (attacks with force damage deal double)
+- **Purpose**: Powers all sync devices in Mt.
+Moon, enhances Mewtwo's abilities

+**Effects of Damaging the Aether Eye:**

+**At 25 HP (Half Health):**
+- Violet energy flickers and sparks
+- Mewtwo staggers, sync cables crackling with unstable energy
+- All sync-enhanced abilities reduced by 2 (attack rolls, save DCs, etc.)
+- Environmental effect: Psychic pressure in the room lessens (advantage on saves vs psychic effects)

+**At 0 HP (Destroyed):**
+*The Aether Eye Fragment shatters in a violent explosion of violet light.
+Mewtwo roars—not in pain, but in sudden, terrible freedom as the sync cables tear away from its body.*

+**Immediate Effects:**
+- All creatures in the chamber: DC 15 INT save or take 3d6 psychic damage (half on save) and be knocked prone
+- Mewtwo becomes uncontrollable, thrashing wildly (no longer obeys Wavelength)
+- All sync collars in Mt.
+Moon deactivate instantly
+- Crystalline conduits shatter, raining debris (difficult terrain throughout chamber)

+**Wavelength's Reaction - When Eye is Attacked:**

+*First Attack on the Aether Eye:*
+"You wouldn't dare.
+Do you have any idea what destabilizing that artifact could—" *She cuts off as your attack connects, eyes widening.* "You absolute FOOLS!"

+*When Eye Reaches Half Health:*
+*Wavelength's composure cracks for the first time, real fear flashing across her face.*

+"Stop!
+You're going to rupture the containment field!
+Mewtwo's sync will—" *The cables spark violently.* "All personnel, evacuate to—no, NO!"

+*She starts backing toward a side exit, torn between her research and her survival.*

+**When Eye is Destroyed:**
+*Wavelength shields her face from the explosion, her tablet clattering to the ground.
+When she looks up, her expression is pure fury mixed with genuine shock.*

+"Do you realize what you've DONE?!
+That fragment was irreplaceable!
+Months of research, the entire Mt.
+Moon operation—"

+*Mewtwo's uncontrolled roar cuts her off.
+She looks at the freed legendary Pokémon with barely concealed terror.*

+"This... this wasn't supposed to happen.
+Mewtwo, stand down!
+STAND DOWN!" *The creature doesn't respond, violet energy crackling wildly around it.*

+*She locks eyes with the party one last time.* "You've won nothing.
+There are six other fragments.
+Phase 2 is already in motion.
+And now you've made an enemy of something far worse than Team Rocket."

+*She recalls what Pokémon she can and flees through the emergency exit, leaving the party with an unstable, freed Mewtwo and a collapsing chamber.*

+**After Eye Destruction - Escape Sequence:**
+- The chamber begins to collapse (structural damage from psychic explosion)
+- Mewtwo, now free but disoriented, teleports away in a flash of psychic energy
+- Party has 3 rounds to escape before chamber becomes impassable
+- Ancient inscriptions on the walls glow, revealing a hidden exit passage
+- Any freed Pokémon (including Eevee if rescued) guide the party to safety

 #### Campaign Consequences